MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/tutorial.rst

 Outputs
 ------------------------

-During the use of IsoDesign, various files are generated in the output directory :
+During the use of IsoDesign, various files are generated in the output directory:
    * :file:`[Model name].pkl` : a pickle file containing the current state of the process.
    * :file:`[Model Name]_files_combinations.txt` : a file that maps combination IDs to their corresponding isotopic compositions.
    * :file:`[Model Name]_summary.xlsx` : an Excel file containing all simulation results